sinhaashish/chat-app/README.md

-In the project directory you can run: hhh
+In the project directory you can run:

 ###